earthlab/firedpy/README.md

 Mahood, A.L.
 Lindrooth, E.J., Cook, M.C. and Balch, J.K.
 Country-level fire perimeter datasets (2001-2021).
 2022.
 Nature Scientific Data, 9(458). https://doi.org/10.1038/s41597-022-01572-3

+## Changes
+ - 10/14/2024 FIREDpy V2.0
+    - No longer using setup.py.
+See new instructions below for running it with Docker or installing it locally.
+    - Improved fire grouping
+    - Improved CLI
+    - Access to MODIS burn area product Version 6.1 with support up to at least 2024

 ### BUG ALERT:

 Many of the data products created in Fall 2021 may be shifted by a half pixel, and may lack a coordinate reference system.